cpoff/cpoff.github.com/_posts/2016-02-26-four-seasons.md

 Then in January and February it just got dreary.
 Cold and dark for days/weeks on end.
 That's still going on now as March approaches.
 You can already see buds coming out on the trees.
 And some of the cherry trees are already blooming.
 I imagine the whole lot will explode once we get a string of consecutive warm, sunny days.

+I'll enjoy spring once it gets here.
+It hasn't yet.

 -cp

 *Please